 The U.S. government is committed to providing GPS to the civilian community at the performance levels specified in the GPS Standard Positioning Service (SPS) Performance Standard.
 For example, the GPS signal in space will provide a "worst case" pseudorange accuracy of 7.8 meters at a 95% confidence level.
 (This is not the same as user accuracy; pseudorange is the distance from a GPS satellite to a receiver.)
 View document

 View PDF (150 KB) Air Force data shows increasing GPS signal-in-space accuracy from 2001 to 2013

 The actual accuracy users attain depends on factors outside the government's control, including atmospheric effects, sky blockage, and receiver quality.
-Real-world data from the FAA show that their high-quality GPS SPS receivers provide better than 3.5 meter horizontal accuracy.
+Real-world data from the FAA show their high-quality GPS SPS receivers attaining better than 2.168 meter horizontal accuracy, 95% of the time.

 Higher accuracy is attainable by using GPS in combination with augmentation systems.
 These enable real-time positioning to within a few centimeters, and post-mission measurements at the millimeter level.
 Learn more